 - ½ t.
 Almond Extract

-- 2 T. Agave or Honey, or to taste depending on the sweetness of your strawberries
+- 2 T. Agave, or to taste depending on the sweetness of your strawberries

 - Chopped strawberries and almonds, for garnish

 - Remove green stems off strawberries, rinse well, pat dry and slice.

 - In a blender, add the almond milk, strawberries, almond extract and almond butter.
 Starting on lowest speed, blend until it comes together.
 Turn up the speed gradually and blend until completely smooth.